rafacm/talks/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3/2018-05-17-jamming-with-gentics-mesh-react-static-and-amazon-s3.md

 1. Patterns in the sky
 1. The History of CMS... content... separation of container and information...
 1. Headless vs decoupled vs API-First
+1. Decoupled front-end vs. CMS driven layouts

+---

+# The Anatomy of a Page

+1. Components
+1. ...

 ---

 # What will you learn?
 1. What is content? --> Dean Barker book
 1.

 ---